What Does Bonded Mean

 Type of Bonds for Businesses

 Now that you have a basic understanding of what it means to be bonded, you may want to know how to become bonded.
 First, you must apply for a surety bond.
-Call NFP Surety today, and get the ball rolling on your particular bond type.
+Call us today, and get the ball rolling on your particular bond type.
 Our surety bond professionals are standing by to make the process as easy as possible.
 You will need to provide documentation for your business.
 You should be prepared to show a business plan, as well as a list of your primary employees.
 You might also be asked to give information about contracts you currently have with customers.
-Fill out the free, online application now, and we’ll contact you as soon as we can.
+Fill out the free, online application now, and we’ll contact you as soon as we can, and help you better understand what does bonded mean.

 During the application process, you might also be required to provide financial documents, such as a cash flow statement, a balance sheet, and an income statement.
 One of our representatives will tell you exactly what documents we need to see.

 Generally, being bonded means that you are providing an added level of financial security to your customers.
 In some cases, a bond serves to assure your laborers that you will pay them.
 Whether or not the law requires you to get a surety bond, this added layer of protection could enable you to secure more jobs and better workers.
 Let NFP Surety know if you have any surety bond questions.
+What does bonded mean?
+Call us and we’ll show you the meaning of bonded.
 Thank you for the opportunity to earn your business.